ForEvolve/forevolve.github.io/_posts/en/2021/2021-08-29-learn-coding-with-dot-net-core-part-12.md

 That simplified version of the original condition looks way simpler, doesn't it?

 Learning the basics is helpful in the long run.
-If you have a good memory, feel free to memorize all of this.
+If you have a good memory, feel free to memorize all of this as a starting point.
-If you don't, use some of them or your own logic to simplify complex logical rules in your code until you reach a maintainable point.
+If you don't, don't worry, learn them one by one.
+The idea is to simplify your code, so it reaches a more maintainable state.
-With a bit of experience, you will most likely know and apply many of them without thinking about it.
+With a bit of time, you will most likely know and apply many (if not all) of them without thinking about it.
-Just start with the simple ones and learn the others later.
+Just start with the simplest ones, bookmark the article, and learn the others later.
+Understanding rules, laws, and concepts should get you further than just remembering them; but that takes more time.

 > Fun fact: I've run many interviews in 2021, and one of my favorite technical questions is based on complicated conditions that can be simplified using some of those laws.
 > And no, I'm not looking for candidates that know the name of the laws, just if they can resolve a complex if-statement and how.